 Startup stock is like a slice of cake: you want to be the first one to get a piece while it's fresh from the oven, and before everybody else gets their own share!
 That's where startup stock options come in—they allow early startup employees of a company get their slice of the cake before everyone else does.

 It goes without saying that equity sharing in later-stage companies have more complexities as more layers and tiers are added to the metaphorical cake.
 This guide explains the foundations of startup stock options, specifically in early stage startups where employee equity is every startup founder's (not so) secret ingredient!

-Michael Houck, ex-Airbnb and ex-Ubereats, now CEO of Launch House, believes in the importance of startup employee equity.
+Michael Houck, ex-Airbnb and ex-Ubereats, now co-Founder of House Capital, believes in the importance of startup employee equity.
 He says,

 "Employee equity is super important.
 You want to make sure that employees, especially early employees who are making a huge commitment and taking a huge risk to bet on your startup versus one of the many of the other things they could do with their skills, are compensated for that and have the upside for that in the long run."

 Whether you're a startup founder looking to create an employee stock option plan, or an employee looking to join a new startup and trying to understand the equity compensation you were just offered, allow us to help you in your journey!

 - Why do startups use stock options

 - What are the types of startup stock options

 - How do stock options work in startups

 - When is the right time to set up a stock option plan